UNICORNS, ALMOST is a one-man play about the life and work of World War II poet and soldier, Keith Douglas.

 Written by Owen Sheers (The Passion, Mametz, Pink Mist) UNICORNS, ALMOST conjures Douglas back into confrontational existence before an audience.
 Echoing the frequent direct address of his poems, Douglas’s pressure to speak to us is twofold: a desire to remind us of the horrors of war and what it steals from us, and a frustration that despite having seen his poems into print they have remained, for the last 70 years, largely unread.

 Widely recognised as the finest poet of World War Two, Ted Hughes championed Keith Douglas as an important influence and wrote the introduction to his Collected Poems (Faber & Faber).
-The script of UNICORNS, ALMOST is published by Faber Dram.
+The script of UNICORNS, ALMOST is published by Faber Drama.